Jeremiah Meyer: Personal life

 Meyer was naturalised in 1762.
-In 1763 he married Barbara Marsden, an artist from childhood, and lived for many years at Tavistock Row, Covent Garden.
-They had two or possibly three sons and four daughters.
+In 1763 he married Barbara Marsden, an artist from childhood, and lived for many years at various addresses in central London, including 13 and 9 Tavistock Row in Covent Garden with a view of the market place.
+Further Meyer residences—flats and houses—have been documented in South Molton Street, Grosvenor Street and, later, Hackney Road and since 1770 a notable estate in Kew Green.
+They had eleven children together, of whom seven, three sons and four girls reached adulthood.
 One of his sons, George Charles Meyer, worked as a civil servant in Calcutta apparently on the recommendation of Joshua Reynolds who described him as "the son of a particular friend of mine".

-He retired to Kew, living with his family in a house on the north side of Kew Green for many years simply known as 'Meyer's House'.
+Since 1770 he retired to Kew and lived with his family in an estate of four houses on the north side of Kew Green, for many years simply known as 'Meyer's House'.
 The adjacent road leading from Kew Green to the River Thames, now 'Ferry Lane', was known as 'Meyer's Alley' for over a century after Meyer's death.
 The house is now known as 'Hanover House'.
 It was Grade II listed in 1950 and forms part of the Herbarium of Kew Gardens.

-Joshua Meyer died at Kew on 20 January 1789 and is buried in the churchyard of St Anne's Church, Kew, close to Gainsborough.
+Jeremiah Meyer was buried in St Anne's Churchyard, in Kew Green.
+His grave was next to that of his Academy colleague and friend, Thomas Gainsborough, at whose funeral five months earlier Meyer had been one of the pallbearers.
 A mural tablet to his memory, with a medallion portrait and some eulogistic verses by Hayley, is inside the north aisle of the church.
-He was survived by at least two daughters and another son, William, and his widow, who remained at the house until her death on 18 April 1818.
+This mural tablet was financed by an common opera project between William Hayley and Jeremiah Meyer in which Meyer played a key role.
+Meyer was survived by three daughters and another son, William, and his widow, who remained at the house until her death on 18 April 1818.